LLNL/Silo/docs/subsets.md

   : The delimiter character is `|`.
     The format substring is `slide_%s`.
     The expression substring for the argument to the first (and only in this case) conversion specifier (`%s`) is `(n%2)?'leader':'follower':`
-    When this expression is evaluated for a given region, the region’s natural number will be inserted for `n`.
+    When this expression is evaluated for a given region, the region's natural number will be inserted for `n`.
     The modulo operation with `2` will be applied.
     If that result is non-zero, the `?::` expression will evaluate to `'leader'`.
     Otherwise, it will evaluate to `'follower'`.